osmoscraft/osmosnote/BACKLOG.md

 ## Compiler

+- Core: Use real anchor to represent links for improved a11y.
+Need to disable focus.
 - Control + left seems to greedy when to prev. line
 - Ctrl + delete is too agressive when handling white spaces
 - Heading and list item themselves cannot wrap with multi-row indent.